andycowl/octopress/source/_posts/2008-04-09-25-reasons-you-should-use-disqus.markdown

 ---
 layout: post
-title: "25 reasons you should use Disqus"
+title: 25 reasons you should use Disqus
 date: 2008-04-09 14:16
 comments: true
 categories: